Midish user's manual and tutorial

 Requirements:

 Certain Linux distributions split libraries in two packages: one with run-time files only and one with development files.
 Both are necessary to build midish.
 Usually development packages have the ``-dev'' or ``-devel'' suffix.
-For instance, on Debian, package names are ``libreadline-dev'' and ``libasound2-dev''.
+For instance, on Debian, package name is ``libasound2-dev''.

 To install midish: